helidon-io/helidon/tests/integration/h3spec/README.md

 ## Current Scope

-The module runs the full `h3spec` suite without exclusions.
-It covers QUIC, TLS, HTTP/3, and QPACK negative cases and requires every RFC example to pass.
+The module runs the full `h3spec` suite without explicit exclusions.
+It covers QUIC, TLS, HTTP/3, and QPACK negative cases and fails the build on reported failures.

+The upstream checker can skip a protocol assertion when a capability is unavailable while still counting the example as successful.
+Helidon does not support 0-RTT, so `h3spec` logs a skip for its CRYPTO-in-0-RTT case without executing that protocol assertion.
+A summary with zero failures therefore does not mean that every protocol assertion was exercised; consult the raw output for these capability-based skips.

 ## Run The Module